jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-best-practices/index.md

 in favor of accuracy and depth.

 In short,
-we advise regular penetration tests to validate the security of your technology and test against new techniques used by threat actors.
+we advise continuous penetration tests to validate the security of your technology and test against new techniques used by threat actors.